Are there vitamins for healthy hair?

 When you apply the vitamin E to your scalp, you reduce inflammation, increase blood flow, and boost the oxygen supply going to your damaged hair follicles.

 This vitamin is another one that’s necessary to grow cells properly.
 In addition, it helps produce the sebum, or oils, on your scalp.
 This prevents your hair from drying out and breaking off.
 Foods that have a lot of vitamin A include melons, carrots, and dark leafy greens.
-Some signs of a deficiency are vision and skin complications.
+Some signs of a deficiency can be vision and skin complications.

 You don’t have to spend too much time in the sun in order to keep your body producing its own vitamin D, just about twenty minutes a day.
 While this isn’t hard during the warmer months, you might not be able to accomplish this during the winter time.
 That’s where supplements and dietary additions help out.
 Salmon, tuna, mushrooms, eggs, and milk all have vitamin D.

 While iron is not a vitamin, it’s an important mineral that your body has to have in order to function correctly.
 One way iron benefits your body is through promoting healthy, strong hair growth.
-Without iron, your hair will become thin, dull, and dry.
+Without iron, your hair may become thin, dull, and dry.
 If you lack in iron, you can find out by getting a simple blood test.

 Foods rich in iron are oysters, red meat, and spinach.